-The most relevant aspect of the law is that relating to gatherings.
+The most relevant aspect of the law is that relating to outside gatherings.

-It is currently prohibited under the Coronavirus regulations to participate in a gathering of more than 6 people.
+It is currently prohibited under the Coronavirus regulations in England (in all tiers of lockdown) to participate in a gathering outside of more than 6 people (but see below for exceptions for protest).
 If the police “consider” that this rule is being broken they have the power to:

 Direct the gathering to disperse